Stack of vintage hardcover books. Photo by Annie Spratt on Unsplash.

 Not only are you verifying, but as I’ve noted in a previous post, you are also showing your attention to detail and commitment to providing reliable information.
 As a bonus, links to outside sources are helpful for SEO.

 And no spam please.
 The content has to have value and be relevant to the subject at hand.
-Keywords are fine to help with search engine crawling, as are synonyms, but the overall message has to follow through on the promise of the search engine query–no irrelevant filler or “bait and switch.”
+Keywords are fine to help with search engine crawling, but the overall message has to follow through on the promise of the search engine query–no irrelevant filler or “bait and switch.”

 Structure